python/devguide/committing.rst

    an alpha and then cut prior to the first beta).

 #. **If a change is a fix (or other adjustment) to an earlier unreleased
-   change and the original news entry remains valid**, then no additional entry is needed.
+   change and the original NEWS entry remains valid**, then no additional entry is needed.

 If a change needs an entry in ``What's New in Python``, then it very likely *not* suitable for including in a maintenance release.

-News entries go into the ``Misc/NEWS.d`` directory as individual files.
-The news entry can be created by using `blurb-it <https://blurb-it.herokuapp.com/>`_, or the `blurb <https://pypi.org/project/blurb/>`_ tool and its ``blurb add`` command.
+NEWS entries go into the ``Misc/NEWS.d`` directory as individual files.
+The NEWS entry can be created by using `blurb-it <https://blurb-it.herokuapp.com/>`_, or the `blurb <https://pypi.org/project/blurb/>`_ tool and its ``blurb add`` command.

-If you are unable to use the tool, then you can create the news entry file manually.
+If you are unable to use the tool, then you can create the NEWS entry file manually.
 The ``Misc/NEWS.d`` directory contains a sub-directory named ``next``, which contains various sub-directories representing classifications for what was affected (e.g. ``Misc/NEWS.d/next/Library`` for changes relating